The CITP’s goals include

 The preliminary CITP draft was also aligned with the relevant national agendas.

 The CITP draft was stress-tested with 150 stakeholder groups.
 The outcomes for each thrust were defined and 18 initiatives were developed.

 Phase 2: Developing Detailed Implementation Plan

-In this phase, the 18 initiatives were further refined and the relevant stakeholders were determined through a series of lab sessions and one-on-one engagements.
+The 18 initiatives were further refined and the relevant stakeholders were determined through a series of lab sessions and one-on-one engagements.

-The CITP was presented to the Cabinet Ministers at the Cabinet Away Day held on 21st May 2015, followed by the submission of a Cabinet Paper.
+- The CITP was presented to the Cabinet Ministers at the Cabinet Away Day held on 21 May 2015, followed by the submission of a Cabinet Paper.

-The official launch of the CITP took place on 10th September 2015.
+The official launch of the CITP took place on 10 September 2015.